public class OctalUnescaper

 and the only IOExceptions thrown must be from interacting with the Writer so that

-the top level API may reliably ignore StringWriter IOExceptions.
+the top level API may reliable ignore StringWriter IOExceptions.

 - Specified by: